nick-ulle/teaching-notes/README.md

 ## My Other Teaching Notes

-Notes from classes I instructed are in separate repositories.
+Notes from classes I instructed/developed are in separate repositories.

 As an Associate Instructor at UC Davis: